Contents

 - Gig Economy Workers: Individuals who drive for ride-sharing apps, deliver food, or offer other on-demand services.

-When Do I Need to Register as Self-employed?
+When Do You Need to Register as Self-employed?

 If you fail to register within three months of starting your business, you'll be charged a fine of £100.
 Further delays may result in additional penalties.